ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 ## 2.5 Type I & Type II error
 When we use the power of statistics, we are interested in making wise decisions based on data.
 We want to know if our action is well justified by substantial evidence - the evidence we observed.
 However, even in the presence of data, it is easy to be tricked and take a false decision due to an outcome that was observed by chance and not by an actual effect that is present in our population.
 These errors are known as the Type I & Type II error.

-* Type I error <br>
+* **Type I error** <br>
-**Type I error** occurs when an effect was captured by chance and we reject the null hypothesis when the null hypothesis is true.
+_Type I error_ occurs when an effect was captured by chance and we reject the null hypothesis when the null hypothesis is true.

-* Type II error <br>
+* **Type II error** <br>
-**Type II error** occurs when the null hypothesis is not rejected when it is, in fact, false. <br>
+_Type II error_ occurs when the null hypothesis is not rejected when it is, in fact, false. <br>
 i.e. an effect is present but we failed to detect it.

 ![](/img/hypothesis-testing/errors.jpg)

 # 3. Hypothesis Testing
-Conducting a hypothesis testing, follows a specific methodology as shown in the image below
+Conducting a hypothesis testing follows a specific methodology as shown in the image below

 ![](/img/hypothesis-testing/ht-framework.png)

-We are going to follow that exact framework to conduct our experiment and without further due, my friend and I were ready to collect the data and see what fate has to say.
+We are going to follow that exact framework to conduct our experiment.
+And so, without further due, my friend and I were ready to collect the data and see what fate has to say.

 ## 3.1 Formulate Hypothesis
 We take out a (fare?) coin from our pockets and we are ready to throw it.
 We randomly assigned success as landing Heads and if the (extreme) result was in favour of Heads, I would proceed with the purchase.

 The hypothesis formulation is quite straightforward:

-$$ H_{0}: \pi = 0.5 \leftrightarrow H_{1}: \pi > 05 $$
+$$ H_{0}: \pi = 0.5 \leftrightarrow H_{1}: \pi > 0.5 $$

 That means that I would expect the true proportion of landing Heads to be 0.5 (i.e. 50%) as opposed to the alternative saying that is larger.